Coronavirus latest: Germany reports over 20,000 cases | DW | 21.03.2020

 10:40 Formula One champion Lewis Hamilton says he is self-isolating after coming into contact with people who tested positive for coronavirus.
 The British racing driver was at a charity event in London on March 4, which was also attended by actor Idris Elba and Sophie Gregoire Trudeau, the wife of Canada's prime minister.
 Both were later diagnosed with the virus.

-Hamilton wrote on Twitter that he's show "zero symptoms'' but has been isolating himself for the past week.
+Hamilton wrote on Twitter that he is showing "zero symptoms'' but has been isolating himself for the past week.

 For more news about how coronavirus is impacting sports, follow DW's live coverage here: Coronavirus and sports worldwide